Antifa Protesters Clash With Patriot Prayer Rally In Downtown Portland, Multiple Fights Reported

 Some social media posts show a man’s bloody face, as videos show people fighting each other with their bare hands.
 Officials said that nobody had such serious injuries that they had to be taken to the hospital, although “several people” received evaluations on-site.

-The man in question that was being honored during the Patriot Prayer protest, Toese, is known to have engaged in fights with antifascists in the past, reported Oregon Live.
+The man in question that was being honored during the Patriot Prayer protest, Toese, is known to have engaged in fights with anti-fascists in the past, reported Oregon Live.

 Clashes break out at competing protests between far-right and Antifa groups in Portland https://t.co/X7uNgc3GbX pic.twitter.com/URg4sKGQZt